sensebox/ardublockly-1/README.md

+**NOTE**: This branch contains a slimmed down version of blockly for use inside the blockly app: https://github.com/sensebox/blockly-app

 # Blockly for senseBox
 Blockly for senseBox is a visual programming editor for the senseBox:edu.
 It is based on Google's [Blockly](https://developers.google.com/blockly/) and carlosperates [Ardublockly](https://github.com/carlosperate/ardublockly), which has been forked.